espnet/espnet/egs2/mini_an4/asr1/transfer_learning.md

 Example of use cases are listed below (non-exhaustive):
 - target a low resource language, a model trained from scratch may perform badly if trained with only few hours of data,
 - study robustness to shifts (domain, language ... shifts) of a model,
-- use state of the art Self-Supervised models for any purpose (low resource, medium resource, semi-supervised adaptations ...) ...
+- use massively trained multilingual ASR models ...

 ### 1. Use a local model that you have already trained.